What is PP Injection Molding?

 Polypropylene, also known as PP, is a polymer made from propylene through the polymerization reaction.
 It is a thermoplastic with excellent performance.
 PP is colorless, semi-transparent, and famous for its tough and flexible properties.
 Polypropylene plastic has been used to manufacture plastic parts in various industries, and polypropylene injection molding is the most popular manufacturing process.

-Polypropylene Injection Molding Material Types
+Types of Polypropylene Injection Molding Material

 Polypropylene can be categorized into 2 types, homopolymers and copolymers.
 It’s important to understand the different types of PP plastics.
 Each type can be applied to different applications.